Sahil2055/Indian-Premier-League-IPL-Cricket-Match-Analysis/README.md

 Winning in the IPL is not a matter of luck but a result of a clear, data-backed formula:

-* **Strategic Chasing:** Teams that win the toss and choose to field have a strategic edge.
+- **Strategic Chasing:** Teams that win the toss and choose to field have a strategic edge.
-* **Core Champions:** Success is built around a consistent core of high-impact, elite players.
+- **Core Champions:** Success is built around a consistent core of high-impact, elite players.
-* **Specialist Supremacy:** The most valuable players are specialists who excel in their specific roles (batting or bowling).
+- **Specialist Supremacy:** The most valuable players are specialists who excel in their specific roles (batting or bowling).

 This analysis demonstrates that a deep understanding of data can reveal the patterns that define victory in high-stakes T20 cricket.
 ---
-*(Remember to replace `[Your-Username]` with your actual GitHub username in the "How to Run This Pr

----

 ## 👨‍💻 Author

 -   **Name:** Sahil Kesharwani
+-   **E-mail:** sahil.kesharwani.927@gmail.com

 ---